PDAL/PDAL/doc/stages/filters.griddecimation.rst

 filters.crop
 ============

-The **grid decimation filter** keept only one point in a grid.
-The point selected could be the highest or the lower point.
+The **grid decimation filter** keeps only one point in a grid.
+The point selected could be the highest or the lowest point.
 It can be used to quickly filter vegetation points in order to keep only the canopy points.

 .. embed::